pedroorez/hire.me/README.md

 Fast, actually so fast you don't need for memcached tools.
 This project also doesn't needed a relational database.

 ### Serverless?
-Serverless allow cheap (pay-per-request), on-demand, 'infinitly'-scalable applications.
+Serverless allows cheap (pay-per-request), on-demand, 'infinitly'-scalable applications.

 It's so cheap that the first million requests or so every months are free because of AWS free-tier.